 Inside your computer is a hard disk drive, or HDD that’s coated with a magnetic metal layer, similar to a CD or vinyl record, and is read by a sensor.
 They are very sensitive, and can persist on them in various ways.
 When getting rid of old hard disks, it’s important to make sure no one else can access the data on it.

 Fortunately, there are a variety of options to wipe HDDs, the most reliable of which is a combination of digital and physical tools.
 To be extra sure about leaving no trace, you will need to render the drive unusable physically.
 That is, smash it!

 If a website uses HTTPS (indicated by the green lock in the browser bar), that means the data between your browser and the website’s server is encrypted.

-There are still plenty of websites that do not offer this basic HTTPS encryption, though, exposing your data to your ISP, your server’s ISP, your Wi-Fi router/operator, and any entity between your ISP and the server’s ISP.
+Most sites have this by default, but there are still websites that do not offer this basic HTTPS encryption, exposing your data to your ISP, your server’s ISP, your Wi-Fi router/operator, and any entity between your ISP and the server’s ISP.